UXtools/uxTools/README.md

 # uxTools
-UX tools for designer to research
+UX Tools are simple to use to help designer to get research data

+### User Behavior Record
+Record mouse trace and form input behavior and display